 A Brief History

-guest artists on the harp, organ and accordion.
-The Arroyo Singers have always given informal performances in the area as well, at Women’s Clubs, Libraries, Museums, Senior Centers and Retirement Homes.
+The Arroyo Singers have always given informal performances in the area as well: at Women’s Clubs, Libraries, Museums, Senior Centers and Retirement Homes.
 Our membership is drawn from the Pasadena area and surrounding communities.

-Originally from Michigan, pianist Lauralie Pow moved to LA in 2016 after receiving her Doctorate in Collaborative Piano from University of Miami.
+Originally from Michigan, pianist Lauralie Pow moved to Southern California in 2016 after receiving her Doctorate in Collaborative Piano from University of Miami.
 She has shared the stage with world-class guest artists as Maria Schneider, Dawn Upshaw, and Ben Folds as a member of the Henry Mancini Orchestra.

-In LA, Lauralie has worked as music director for Cupcake Studio’s productions of Spring Awakening, Avenue Q, Mamma Mia, and The Last 5 Years.
+In Los Angeles, Lauralie has worked as music director for Cupcake Studio’s productions of Spring Awakening, Avenue Q, Mamma Mia. and The Last 5 Years.
 Lauralie is currently on faculty at the American Musical and Dramatic Academy (AMDA) where she individually coaches students and teaches classes.
-Lauralie is also currently on faculty at the California School of the Arts in San Gabriel (CSArts) where she teaches classes and accompanies vocal and choral classes.
+Lauralie is also on faculty at the California School of the Arts in San Gabriel (CSArts) where she teaches and accompanies vocal and choral classes.

 D.M.A.
 Collaborative Piano, University of Miami – Frost School of Music M.M.
 Piano Performance Solo, McGill University – Schulich School of Music B.M.
 Music Theory, Eastman School of Music